 A version control system, such as Git, ensures that a change history exists for files.
 They also enable collaboration and productivity while providing safeguards against data loss.

-Triggers notify a project when a new build must be performed due to changes in the data, schema, source files.
-This ensures that when changes are published to the project that they are pushed to production and not forgotten.
+Triggers notify a project when a new build must be performed due to changes in the data, schema, and source files.
+This ensures that when changes are published to the project, they are pushed to production and not forgotten.

-Atomic deploys mean that the live website will only be updated once the deploy has finished successfully.
-Atomic deploys help ensure that the most current version of the site that is live is consistent across the entire project.
+Atomic deploys mean that the live website will only be updated once the deployment has finished successfully.
+Atomic deploys help ensure that the most current version of the live site is consistent across the entire project.
 They can be especially helpful when eliminating downtime is critical.

-Every Jamstack project is different and thus will likely require a slightly different set of tools.
-Finding your preferred headless CMS, CDN, checkout/payment provider will make it easier as teams begin to build more Jamstack sites and want to combine these tools in different ways.
+Every Jamstack project is different and, thus, will likely require a slightly different set of tools.
+Finding your preferred headless CMS, CDN, and checkout/payment provider will make it easier as teams begin to build more Jamstack sites and want to combine these tools in different ways.

 #Hygraph and the Jamstack

 Hygraph and the Jamstack are natural companions.
 Content can be stored in Hygraph and connected to the rest of the chosen frontend via the API.
 Hygraph enables SEO to be easily managed and optimized.